SquadFM/Squad-Field-Manual/README.md

 ## Vehicle Types
 - This is the vehicles section of the guide, which gives a brief description of each vehicle type in Squad.
+- AFV: Armored Fighting Vehicles - This can be any armored and armed vehicle: MRAPs, APCs, IFVs, MBTs.
 - APC: Wheeled with .50 cal (Armored Personnel Carrier).
 APCs are usually wheeled, some have tracks, but they have a smaller gun than other vics.
 Medium armored with armament that can pierce other APCs and other vehicles with lower armament ratings; can carry a squad of men; includes Stryker with CROW, BTR-80, and most MT-LB variants.
 Have 600 ammo for resupply.
 - AT vehicle: Techie/MRAP w/ ATGMs (Anti-Tank Guided Missile)
 - Helicopter (Helo) - a flying machine used for resupply, FOB creation, and troop transport.
 Can also do recon or provide light CAS, but weak in terms of armor and armament.
 More on helicopters in the next chapter: [Helicopter](#helicopter)